glennmatthews/cot/README.md

 ----------------------

-The recommended installation method on Mac OS X is to use `MacPorts <http://www.macports.org/>`.
+The recommended installation method on Mac OS X is to use [MacPorts](http://www.macports.org/).
 Once you have MacPorts set up on your system, use the following commands to install the necessary helpers:

     # mkisofs